tomByrer/intro.js/README.md

 Intro.js can be added to your site in three simple steps:

 **1)** Include `intro.js` and `introjs.css` (or the minified version for production) in your page.
+   If you need "Right to Left" language support (eg Arabic, Hebrew), then add the `introjs-rtl.css` after `introjs.css`.

 **2)** Add `data-intro` and `data-step` to your HTML elements.